 But I’m getting ahead of myself here so let’s back track a bit.

 University and marriage in my late teens were followed by motherhood in my early twenties.
 Whatever creative energy was left over went into sewing clothes for myself and sometimes for our two little boys, making craft objects for community fundraising events and establishing a couple of homes.
 The second included a major rebuild of which I was the designer and overseer.

 Suddenly, it seemed, I was thirty-one years old.
 Both our sons were in school and it was time to decide my long term direction.
 A local high school had asked me to teach social studies.
 I did what we are usually advised to do at such points in life— consider our options.
 So I sat at the dining table and made a list of my qualifications—private secretary, an education major, setting up and running community groups—it all looked very logical but it felt wrong.
 I was missing something.
 As I sat and contemplated what was missing, an inner voice asked rather loudly, ‘When I’m sixty-five, what am I going to regret the most if I don’t do it?’
 The answer was instant and obvious—Art.

 Clearly I had always loved to draw but had done very little painting so I researched library books.
 All of them said that though it was more difficult to learn, watercolour provided the best training.
 I enrolled in the local Art Society and found myself the youngest by about thirty years!
 They were kind, inclusive and had a wonderful watercolour teacher.
-Anita Gaskin was a graduate of one of New Zealand’s top art schools back when the subject was classically taught, so the grounding she gave me was excellent.
+Anita Gaskin, was a graduate of one of New Zealand’s top art schools back when the subject was classically taught.
+The grounding she gave me was excellent.